 Level 11, Aoyama Palacio Tower 3-6-7 Kita-Aoyama Minato-ku

 From Narita International Airport: 70 min by Narita Express to Shibuya Station, 5 min by Subway from Shibuya Station to Omotesando Station.
 75 min by Airport Limousine bus to Shibuya Excel Hotel Tokyu, 5 min by Subway from Shibuya Station to Omotesando Station.
 From Haneda Airport (Tokyo International Airport): 16 min by Keikyu Line to Shinagawa Station, 20 min by Train from Shinagawa Station to Omotesando Station.
 50 min by Airport Limousine bus to Shibuya Station, 5 min by Subway from Shibuya Station to Omotesando Station.

-Direct connection from exit B5 of Omotesando Station on Tokyo Metro Ginza line, Hanzomon line, or Chiyoda line.
+Direct connection from Omotesando Station, Metro Ginza line, Metro Hanzomon line, or Metro Chiyoda line, exit B5.

 Fuji Express: Omotesando Hills Bus Stop (2 min walk): HACHIKO BUS SHIBU1.
 TOEI BUS: Omotesando Bus Stop (4 min walk): SOH81/IKE86.
 Minami Aoyama 5-Chome Bus Stop (4 min walk): SHIBU 88.